Welcome to the lab!

 - I will only provide strong reference letters for PhD program applications if you reach some milestones I have set at the early stages of your research projects, including but not limited to reaching the publication goal.

-In principle, we offer the competitive paid research assistant position to only one student per year, although exceptions can be made on individual basis.
-Since our goal for Master’s students is to complete a publishable paper before graduation, we expect strong motivation and excellent performance from applicants.
-Students with these qualifications are usually naturally rewarded with a stipend.
+In principle, we offer the competitive paid research assistant position to only very capable students (comparable to those who currently receive a stipend in the lab).
+Since our goal for Master’s students is to complete a publishable paper before graduation, we expect strong self-motivation and excellent performance from applicants.
+Students with these qualifications are usually rewarded with a stipend.

 Explore lab wiki